DexyThePuppy/CreArts-Goon/README.md

 # CreArts | MK's Theme v1.2.4 (Beta) (Goon Edition)

 Heya!
-This mk, and this is my edit of CreArts Spotify Discord theme in my Custom Goon Color Palette with some detail edits!
+This is mk, and this is my edit of CreArts Spotify Discord theme in my Custom Goon Color Palette with some detail edits!
 I hope this style becomes a offical variant of the source theme!

 Thank you for downloading and trying this style out!